 What images form in my mind when I think about healing myself?

-Where do I need to go inside me and find those images?
+Where do I need to go inside me to find those images?

-The healing process sometimes in unintentional, it is a natural process, a transformation from darkness to light.
-We simply become aware that we are using our camera to clear our mind.
-We may discover a problem we have been working to solve has a solution, or a new idea appears from nowhere and we decide to act, to make it real.
+The healing process may be unintentional, a natural transformation from darkness to light.
+We become aware that we are using our camera to clear our mind.

 Even the location we choose plays a big role in healing.

 Loredana Denicola - Blog - Thoughts and Reflections

 #Phototherapy #PhotographicHealing #SelfExpression #EmotionalJourney #HealingThroughArt #PhotographicReflections #InnerHealing #FindingLight #PhotographyIsTherapy #SelfAcceptance #LoredanaDenicolaBlog